JackEdTaylor/LexOPS/README.md

 #### a) Using `shiny::runGitHub()`

-This way is a fast and easy way to run LexOPS from your own computer.
+This is a fast and easy way to run LexOPS from your own computer.
 Open R and run the following R commands to install `shiny` and then run the latest version of the app.

 ```
 install.packages("shiny")